timescale/timescaledb-toolkit/extension/docs/tdigest.md

 SELECT create_hypertable('test', 'time');
 ```

-Next a materialized view with the timescaledb.continous property is added.
-This will automatically keep it
+Next a materialized view with the timescaledb.continuous property is added.
+This will automatically keep itself,
-members, which in this case includes a tdigest, up to date as data is added to the table.
+including the tdigest in this case, up to date as data is added to the table.
 ```SQL ,non-transactional,ignore-output
 CREATE MATERIALIZED VIEW weekly_sketch
 WITH (timescaledb.continuous)